 “Aeeehh, ah!
 You not Tasia.
 Where Tasia?”

 She pulled on her hair, leaned against the filthy wall and slowly slid down to the floor of the landing.
 As she continued to wail I realized that Tasia must have been the woman who had lived in my apartment and jumped to her death.
 Suddenly the anguished woman quit wailing, opened her eyes and stared at me for a few moments before saying,

 “You not Tasia.”

 “No, I’m not,” I replied in a voice that seemed detached from me, as if I were observing what was happening from a great distance rather than it being right in front of me.
 We stayed like that for what seemed an eternity, she in a heap on the floor and I with my head sticking out from behind my door.
 Eventually, not knowing what else to say, I blurted out something about being sorry and how awful it all was.
-Anna kept staring at me as though she couldn’t understand why I was in Tasia’s apartment.
+She kept staring at me as though she couldn’t understand why I was in Tasia’s apartment.
 Finally she said,

 “Who are you?”

 I tried to tell her my name, but my throat was constricted and my mouth dry, so couldn’t reply immediately, but then somehow choked out, “Stephen.”
 She didn’t respond, but just sat there on the old cracked tiles looking at me with suspicion before taking a deep breath and hauling herself back up onto her feet.
 As she stood there struggling to regain her balance she pointed a finger at me and exclaimed,